Can You Overdose on Xanax?

 hands over face in worry

-At the Wisconsin Recovery Institute, we understand the challenges faced by people struggling with Xanax addiction.
+At the Wisconsin Recovery Institute in Fond du Lac, we understand the challenges faced by people struggling with Xanax addiction.
 Our approach to treatment is rooted in compassion and the latest evidence-based practices, ensuring that each person receives the personalized care they need to reclaim their life.

 Detoxification: